 Recent Graduates Receive Recognition through Fulbright Program

-A total of four recent Hope College graduates have received recognition through the Fulbright U.S. Student Program sponsored by the U.S. Department of State.
+A total of five recent Hope College graduates have received recognition through the Fulbright U.S. Student Program sponsored by the U.S. Department of State.

-Since 2008, a total of 28 Hope students or recent graduates have received awards; in addition, several others have been named alternates or semi-finalists.
-Hope’s student Fulbright applicants are mentored in the process by Dr. David Cunningham, who is a professor of religion and newly named director of the national Network for Vocation in Undergraduate Education (NetVUE); and Dr. Janis Gibbs, associate professor of history.
+Since 2008, 29 Hope students or recent graduates have received awards; in addition, several others have been named alternates or semi-finalists.
+This year’s Hope honorees began the application process in either the fall of 2016 or the spring of 2017.
+They were mentored during 2016-17 by Dr. David Cunningham, who is a professor of religion and director of the national Network for Vocation in Undergraduate Education (NetVUE), and Dr. Janis Gibbs, associate professor of history; and during 2017-18 by Gibbs and Dr. Stephen Maiullo, associate professor of classics.

 Established in 1946, the Fulbright U.S. Student Program is the largest U.S. exchange program offering opportunities for students and young professionals to undertake international graduate study, advanced research, university teaching, and primary and secondary school teaching worldwide.
 The program currently awards approximately 1,900 grants annually in all fields of study, and operates in more than 140 countries worldwide.